AdobeDocs/commerce-admin.en/help/getting-started/admin-signin.md

 ### Step 1: Set up two-factor authentication

 Before you can sign in to the _Admin_ of your store, you must have a two-factor authentication solution set up and ready to use.
 To learn more about the authentication process used by each solution, see [Using Two-Factor Authentication](https://docs.magento.com/user-guide/stores/security-two-factor-authentication-use.html).
-By default, Commerce supports [Google Authenticator][1].
+By default, [!DNL Commerce] supports [Google Authenticator][1].

-Ask your Commerce system administrator which 2FA solutions are supported for the store.
+Ask your [!DNL Commerce] system administrator which 2FA solutions are supported for the store.
 Then, complete the setup of your preferred 2FA solution according to the provider's instructions.

 ### Step 2: Sign in to the Admin

-1. Enter the _Admin_ URL that was specified during the Commerce installation.
+1. Enter the _Admin_ URL that was specified during the [!DNL Commerce] installation.

    The default _Admin_ URL looks something like `https://www.yourdomain.com/your-custom-admin-domain`.